JaninaWibker/school-docs/os/process_thread.md

 ## Concurrency vs. Parallelism

-Concurrency / Pseudoparallelism: Multiple processes on the same CPU
+Concurrency / Pseudoparallelism: Multiple processes on the same CPU<br />
 Parallelism: Processes truly running at the same time with mulitple CPUs